najoungkim/najoungkim.github.io/students.md

 **Undergrads**: I typically ask undergraduate students to have taken & performed well in at least one of my advanced computational courses (i.e., non-intro) before discussing research opportunities, unless you already have prior research experiences.
 Then, feel free to reach out to me to either: (1) pitch a project that is UROP-scoped that aligns with my research interests, or (2) ask if there are RA opportunities (but RA opps are sparse).

-**MS students**: I am not available to supervise MS theses until the end of S24.
-I am still happy to discuss collaborations, but similarly to undergraduates I'll typically only agree to work with students who have taken one of my non-intro classes.
+**MS students**: I have limited availability for MS supervision.
+I might agree to collaborating in rare circumstances, but similarly to undergraduates I'll typically only agree to work with students who have taken one of my non-intro classes.

 **PhD students who are not my advisees**: Reach out to me and we can discuss more!